slackhq/slack-api-docs/methods/groups.close.md

-This method closes a private group.
+This method closes a private channel.

 ## Arguments